Test Grade Calculator

 📋Steps to Calculate

-3. Review the calculated percentage and the corresponding letter grade.
+3. Review the percentage score and the corresponding letter grade on the default scale.

-4. Adjust the grading scale if your specific school uses a custom curve.
+4. Adjust the grading scale thresholds if your institution uses a custom curve or a stricter standard.

 Mistakes to Avoid ⚠️

-3. Applying a standard high school grading scale to a university course that may use a much stricter curve.
+3. Applying a high school 10-point scale to a university course that uses a stricter curve (e.g., 93%+ for A).
+Always confirm the institutional threshold before interpreting a letter grade.

 Questions and Answers

-What exactly is a test grade calculator and how does it help?
+What is a test grade calculator and how does it help?

-How do I calculate a test grade from correct answers vs total questions?
+How do I calculate a test grade from correct answers and total questions?

 What is the difference between a percentage score and a letter grade?